wp-plugins/customer-area/readme.txt

 **Current features**

 * Secure customer area, accessible to logged-in users
+* Private pages, that can be assigned to a particular user and will get listed in its customer area
 * Private files, that can be assigned to a particular user and will get listed in its customer area
 * Show private files grouped by category / by year / ungrouped in the customer area
-* Comments on private files: the customer/user can send some feedback/observations about it
+* Comments on private files and pages: the customer/user can send some feedback/observations about it
 * Customize the plugin appearance using your own themes and templates

 **Coming soon**